COLLECTIVE INVESTMENT SCHEMES:

 The DFSA introduced the ﬁrst Collective Investment Fund regime (the Fund Regime) in the year 2006.
 This was designed to provide adequate investor protection, meeting international standards for regulation.
 However in 20103 certain remarkable changes were implemented into the Fund Regime in order to make it more accessible and market-friendly, and moreover to ensure that greater respect was paid to the principles of the International Organization of Securities Commissions (the IOSCO) for regulating the CIS.
 The Fund Regime focuses on disclosure, corporate governance, valuations and service providers.
 The DFSA takes into account a range of matters when licensing and supervising ﬁrms that manage and market funds in or from the DIFC.

-The DFSA also regulates the key players in the funds management service sector, such as fund administrators, asset managers, custody providers and trustees, in order to ensure adequate investor protection by promoting high industry standards that meet international best practice.
+The DFSA also regulates the key players in the funds' management service sector, such as fund administrators, asset managers, custody providers, and trustees, in order to ensure adequate investor protection by promoting high industry standards that meet international best practice.
 The investments of funds is made by specialized management (directors or the managers) and can consist of securities, bonds, and other ﬁnancial instruments.
 It accumulates funds of high net worth in a collective scheme, which is ﬂexible, with minimum regulatory supervision.
-CIS may be used as investment vehicle for property investments.
+CIS may be used as the investment vehicle for property investments.

 KEY FEATURES OF THE FUND REGIME

 The Fund is the collection with respect to property of any description, including money, and enables those taking part in the arrangements (the Unit Holders) (whether by becoming owners of the property or any part of it, or otherwise) to participate in or receive proﬁts or income arising from the acquisition, holding, management or disposal of the property, or sums paid out of such proﬁts or income.
-However the arrangements is such that the Unit Holders do not have day-to-day control over the management of the property irrespective of their rights to be consulted or to give directions.
+However, the arrangements are such that the Unit Holders do not have day-to-day control over the management of the property irrespective of their rights to be consulted or to give directions.

 2. Requirement of Funds